-This time-lapse video provides an illustration of the dewatering process.
+This time-lapse video provides an illustration of the dewatering process at the lab scale.

 327 Hour Time Lapse Video